-PhD Students must also abide by the policies listed in the Academic Rules for PhDs and Research Masters Degrees.
+PhD Students must also abide by the policies listed in the Academic Rules for PhD Degrees .

 At the University of Pennsylvania, graduate programs leading to the PhD are carried out by associations of faculty members called “Graduate Groups”.
 The Graduate Group in Nursing is a faculty governance group led by a Chair and Chair Elect in Nursing with input from the collective voice of its members.

 The Graduate Group Chair is responsible for the overall direction of the Graduate Group in Nursing, including oversight of policies, curriculum development, admission and progression of students, and strategic planning.
-Students are able to consult with the Graduate Group Chair as needed throughout their time in the program.
+Students can consult with the Graduate Group Chair as needed throughout their time in the program.